The Definitive Comparison: 8 Ways to Move Files Between Android and iPhone in 2026

 Photos

-One-time transfer, both online: Zapfile — full original resolution, no compression, any number of photos (zip them first if sending many).
-Direct browser-to-browser, no cloud copy.
+One-time transfer, any timing: Zapfile — full original resolution, no compression, any number of photos (zip them first if sending many).
+No permanent cloud copy — file deleted after download.

 Ongoing photo library sync: Google Photos — install on both devices, same account, library syncs automatically.
 Convenient for families or couples on mixed platforms.
 Note: Google Photos backs up at "Storage Saver" quality by default (slightly compressed) — enable "Original Quality" in settings if you want uncompressed backup.